XiaoxiaLei/xiaoxialei.github.io/index.md

-<p style="text-align: justify;"> I am an Assistant Professor of Management Science & Engineering and Huazhong Scholar at the <a href="https://english.hust.edu.cn/INTERNATIONAL_HUST/Global_Partnership/2.htm">School of Management</a> of <a href="http://english.hust.edu.cn/ABOUT/HUST_at_a_Glance.htm">Huazhong University of Science and Technology</a>.
+<p style="text-align: justify;"> I am an Assistant Professor of Management Science & Engineering and Huazhong Scholar at the <a href="https://english.hust.edu.cn/INTERNATIONAL_HUST/Global_Partnership/2.htm">School of Management (SOE)</a> of <a href="http://english.hust.edu.cn/ABOUT/HUST_at_a_Glance.htm">Huazhong University of Science and Technology</a>.
 I am the Faculty Director of the Honors Program in <strong><i>Big Data and Analytics</i></strong> of <a href="https://www.timeshighereducation.com/cms-academic/sites/default/files/institution_downloads/2024-08/HUST%20Flyer.pdf">Qiming College</a>.
-I have previously worked as Data Scientist or Visiting Academic in the industry and academia for <a href="https://www.lufaxholding.com/">Lufax</a>, <a href="https://www.chinamoney.org.cn/english/">China Foreign Exchange Trade System & National Interbank Funding Center (CFETS)</a>, and some <a href="https://en.wikipedia.org/wiki/BATX">Big Techs</a> in China. </p>
+I have previously worked as Data Scientist or Visiting Academic in the industry and academia for the <a href="https://www.siem.sem.tsinghua.edu.cn/info/1106/1279.htm">Tsinghua Initiative on the Digital Economy (Greater Bay Area)</a>, <a href="https://www.lufaxholding.com/">Lufax</a>, <a href="https://www.chinamoney.org.cn/english/">China Foreign Exchange Trade System & National Interbank Funding Center (CFETS)</a>, and some <a href="https://en.wikipedia.org/wiki/BATX">Big Techs</a> in China. </p>

 <p><br></p>